guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 A <span style="color: #d65d0e">Docker repository</span> within a registry is a collection of related Docker images with the same name but different tags.
 Each image is stored as a tag that can refer to different variations of an image.

+Whenever a new image is created or an existing image is updated, it's pushed to the registry and every time anyone deploys this application, it is pulled from that registry.

 >[!note]
 >many companies choose to run their own registry within their own company to ensure that their data stays safe and private